 - The new drugs used in combination have helped ease these problems

 - The best approach is that various specialist work together to form a plan that works for you

-- Rheumatic disease related to Hepc Virus can begin before the hepc virus is even found
+- Rheumatic disease related to Hepc Virus can begin before the hepatitis c virus is even found

-- Support groups also provide much needed support and ways to handle your hepc and related issues from related rheumatic diseases from it.
+- Support groups also provide much-needed support and ways to handle your hepatitis C and related issues from related rheumatic diseases from it.